 South Congress Avenue

 Also known as SoCo District, South Congress Avenue is the hippest place to be in Austin.
-Here, you’ll find the coolest blues clubs, eclectic vintage shops, and many of the city’s best restaurants.
+Here, you’ll find the coolest blues clubs, eclectic vintage shops, clothing boutiques, and many of the city’s tastiest restaurants.

-SoCo is also home to Austin’s most incredible street art; be sure to keep an eye out for interesting murals or hire a graffiti walking tour guide.
+The South Congress (SoCo) neighborhood is also home to Austin’s most incredible street art.
+Be sure to keep an eye out for interesting murals or hire a graffiti walking tour guide to test out the city’s quirky slogan: Keep Austin Weird.

 The only way to experience South Congress Avenue at its fullest is just to show up and spend the day exploring.
 Be sure to come prepared to shop until you drop and eat your heart out!